OthmaneOubouseham/Functional-Programming-project/solver-sudoku/Documentation.md

 # RUN
 1. Compile and run the application code using a Scala compiler or an integrated development environment (IDE).

-2. When prompted, enter the path to the JSON file containing the Sudoku problem.
+2. When prompted, enter the path to the JSON file containing the Sudoku problem (Absolute Path).

 3. The application will print the initial grid to the console.